esanchez8k/ES-challenge-03-JavaScript/README.md

 # ES-challenge-03-JavaScript

+## Challenge:
+Create an application that generates a random password based on criteria determined by user.

+### Acceptance Criteria
 GIVEN I need a new, secure password
 WHEN I click the button to generate a password
 THEN I am presented with a series of prompts for password criteria